-Today, NWA is still home to significant natural areas that were responsible for sequestering approximately 2,677,944 metric tons of CO, in 2020, equivalent to approximately 30 percent of the region's GHG emissions.
+Today, NWA is still home to significant natural areas that were responsible for sequestering approximately 2,677,944 metric tons of CO2 in 2020, equivalent to approximately 30 percent of the region's GHG emissions.
 Forests and pastures in NWA provided a combined 84 percent (2,256,677 metric tons) of the total sequestration for the region in 2020.

-However, the effectiveness of these carbon sinks can Land conservation and acquisition could also provide be compromised by factors like deforestation and additional benefits such as improving access to parks environmental degradation.
-To leverage these natural and open space for LIDACs where such amenities are carbon sinks and achieve net-zero emissions by 2050, currently lacking.
-Additionally, preserved and restored it is essential to implement strategies that protect and lands could enhance connectivity within the active restore these ecosystems.
-A program to improve or transportation network in NWA, improving mobility increase carbon sequestration through land conservation choice for those who lack vehicular transportation.
-Where and acquisition could mitigate some of the loss of carbon these efforts are implemented along riparian areas, of the region's GHG emissions.
+However, the effectiveness of these carbon sinks can be compromised by factors like deforestation and environmental degradation.
+To leverage these natural carbon sinks and achieve net-zero emissions by 2050, it is essential to implement strategies that protect and restore these ecosystems.
+A program to improve or increase carbon sequestration through land conservation and acquisition could mitigate some of the loss of carbon storage in the region because of this rapidly occurring development.
+Support is present in NWA for this type of program, which is made evident by the results of the public survey and stakeholder engagement.

+FORESTS sequestered 30% of the region's GHG emissions.